CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    *sub* is contained in the range [*start*, *end*].
 Optional arguments *start* and *end* are interpreted as in slice notation.
 Return ``-1`` if *sub* is not found.

-.. method:: str.format(*args, **kwargs)

-   Perform a string formatting operation.
-The *format_string* argument can contain literal text or replacement fields delimited by braces ``{}``.
-Each replacement field contains either the numeric index of a positional argument, or the name of a keyword argument.
-Returns a copy of *format_string* where each replacement field is replaced with the string value of the corresponding argument.

-      >>> "The sum of 1 + 2 is {0}".format(1+2)
-      'The sum of 1 + 2 is 3'

-   See :ref:`formatstrings` for a description of the various formatting options that can be specified in format strings.

-   This method of string formatting is the new standard in Python 3.0, and should be preferred to the ``%`` formatting described in :ref:`string-formatting` in new code.

-   .. versionadded:: 2.6

 .. method:: str.index(sub[, start[, end]])